posteris/database/README.md

 This lib was created to help a microservice environment creation preventing the same process from being done many times, and their objective is to create a simple way to chose the database just passing the type and the database DSN.

-There ara two kind of this lib usage, the first one is use the function __New__ and pass all required parameters, and the other one is using the function __EnvInstance__, that returns an database connection based on environment variables.
+There ara two kind of this lib usage, the first one is use the function __New__ and pass all required parameters, and the other one is using the function __FromEnv__, that returns an database connection based on environment variables.

-The follow code shows how to use the __EnvInstance__ function.
+The follow code shows how to use the __FromEnv__ function.
 Note for this function, you should set the __DATABASE_TYPE__ and __DATABASE_DSN__ environment variables, otherwise the lib will try to create a __sqlite__ database and connect to.

 The available databases are:
 * clickhouse